-As of September 30, 2011, the Company had stopped accruing cash interest, PIK interest and original issue discount ("OID") on four investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2011.
+As of September 30, 2012, the Company had stopped accruing PIK interest on one investment.
+As of September 30, 2011, the Company had stopped accruing cash interest, PIK interest and OID on four investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2011.
 As of September 30, 2010, the Company had stopped accruing cash interest, PIK interest and OID on five investments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2010.
-As of September 30, 2009, the Company had stopped accruing PIK interest and OID on five investments that had not paid all of their scheduled cash interest payments that had not paid all of their scheduled cash interest payments for the period ended September 30, 2009.

-Cash non-accrual status is inclusive of PIK and other noncash income, where applicable.
-The percentages of the Company's portfolio investments at cost and fair value by accrual status for the periods ended September 30, 2011, September 30, 2010 and September 30, 2009 were as follows:
+The percentages of the Company's portfolio investments at cost and fair value by accrual status for the years ended September 30, 2012, 2011 and 2010 were as follows: